Fermented Zucchini Spirals

 - Add the salt and spices to the bowl of vegetables and mix thoroughly.

-- Once you have mixed in the salt thoroughly, it is time to add the mixture into a jar.
+- Once you have mixed in the salt thoroughly, it is time to add the mixture into an empty, clean jar.
 We use a pint mason jar for this recipe.
 Before you add in vegetable pieces, you need to dump any liquid from the bowl into the jar.
 Then add in all the vegetable pieces, and two bay leaves, leaving room for a fermentation weight.
 The bay leaves are important because they will help to keep the spirals crunchy.

 - Place a fermentation weight in the jar to hold everything down.
 Then once the saltwater brine you made is cool, pour it over the vegetables and weight until everything, including the fermentation weight is submerged.

 - During the first few days of fermentation carbon dioxide and bubbles will be produced.
-During this time you will need to burp the jar.
-To burp the jar, just remove the lid to let the gas out and check to make sure everything is still submerged below the brine.
-You must make sure that your fermentation weight and vegetables are staying submerged BELOW the brine.
-You may have to press everything down with a spoon/tamper a few times.
+During this time if you are using a regular mason jar lid, you will need to burp the jar to let the gas escape.
+To burp the jar, just remove your regular mason jar lid and let the gas out, then replace the lid.
+Both those using and those not using an airlock lid must observe the jar and make sure that the fermentation weight and vegetable pieces are staying submerged BELOW the brine.
+You may have to remove the lid, press everything down with a clean spoon/tamper, and then replace the lid